 When it comes to designing an artist’s website to showcase your art, photography, illustrations, designs, crafts etc., it is best to keep the layout of your website simple to display your creations best.

 Use a White Background for Your Website

 Setting a white background for your website will make it feel more spacious and open, allowing your art to be displayed to its highest potential.
-This is because the white background will allow for the true colours of your art, whereas having a different coloured background may conflict with the colours of your artwork.
+This is because the white background will allow for the true colors of your art, whereas having a different colored background may conflict with the colors of your artwork.

 Keep the Header Simple

 When navigating through your website, you want to keep it as clean and straightforward as possible.
 The main pages to link to in your header should be ‘Home’, ‘About’ ‘, Shop’ and ‘Contact’ pages.
 You could also create a ‘Gallery’, although your shop could be your gallery too, and you can add a ‘Blog’ and ‘Subscribe’ page where your audience can subscribe to your email list.

 Make it Easy for a Buyer to Purchase Your Art.

 If you create a shop on your website, make it easy for a buyer to purchase from you by adding the price of your paintings next to each item.
 Make it easy for the customer to buy something from you by setting up a cart function and a payment system.